fabrice401/final-project-les-deux-mousquetaires/README.md

 When it comes to the **patent-level network**, we are interested in calculating the **Knowledge Exploration Distance** (KED; Choi and Yoon, 2022) for patents by integrating node embeddings (embedded via *node2vec*) and BERT embedded vectors.
 KED measures the distance between a patent and its cited patents in the technology space.
 A larger KED indicates that the patent has explored more diverse and distant technological knowledge, suggesting higher novelty and innovation.
 This metric helps in understanding how much an invention has deviated from its predecessors, indicating the degree of exploration and innovation in its development.

 Following Choi and Yoon's (2012) approach, we calculate KED by first concatenating abstract vectors and network embeddings to form a comprehensive representation for each patent.
 We then computed the cosine similarity between the combined vector of the citing patent and each of its cited patents.
 For each citing patent, we calculated the KED by averaging the dissimilarity between its combined vector and the combined vectors of its cited patents.
 The dissimilarity is calculated as one minus the cosine similarity (see the formula above).
-Next, we aggregated the calculated KED values for all citing patents to analyze the overall knowledge exploration trends, before grouping them by the keyword cluster we derived earlier.
+Next, we aggregated the calculated KED values for all citing patents to analyze the overall knowledge exploration trends.
 A higher KED indicates that the citing patent is semantically and technologically distant from its cited patents, suggesting high novelty and exploration.
 In contrast, a lower KED Indicates that the citing patent is semantically and technologically close to its cited patents, suggesting incremental innovation.

 ![](/screenshots/ked_formula.png)